 Because the medication feels good, especially when used in excess, the drug is classified as a schedule 4 medication – a drug with some probability for abuse.

-Xanax can work very well, but when used for too long, or when used in excess, it can create a physical and psychological dependence, and a syndrome of withdrawals upon cessation.
+Xanax can work very well, but when used for too long, or when used in excess, it can create a physical and psychological dependence, and withdrawal symptoms upon cessation.

 Xanax Changes Your Mind